warp-ds/tech-docs/docs/getting-started/developers/index.md

 ------
 #### Configuration and setup
-When setting up Warp in your project, you can choose to create an `uno.config` file separately from your build tool, or you can include the uno config settings directly in the build tool.
+When setting up Warp in your project, you can choose to create an `uno.config` file, or you can include the uno configuration settings directly in the build tool.
 Below, the two different alternatives are described.

 - **Alternative 1: Add a uno.config file**

-Create a `uno.config.js` file with the following content.
+Create a `uno.config.[js,ts,mjs,mts]` file with the following content.
 This file will configure UnoCSS with our Warp preset, including a safelist of component classes, which will add styling to Warp components.
-See all configuration options for `presetWarp` in the [Warp CSS docs](https://warp-ds.github.io/css-docs/plugin-api).
+See all configuration options for `presetWarp` in the [Warp CSS docs](https://warp-ds.github.io/css-docs/plugin-api).n

 > uno.config.js
 ```js